LeMunter/manual_migration/README.md

     multipass mount <path-to-secrets-directory> vm:/keys
     multipass shell vm

-When in the vm shell, simply run this command to create all servers.
+When in the vm shell, simply run this command to create the project.

     bash /mounted/multipass_init.sh